American International Group (AIG) Q3 2017 Results - Earnings Call Transcript

 Okay.

-Because we're addressing non-property lines with the actions they require and risk selection is the number one action taken, and we've already talked about the property, so no I don't think it'll be slower.
+Because we're addressing non-Property lines with the actions they require, and risk selection is – it is the number one action taken, and we've already talked about the Property, so I don't think it'll be slower.

 Kai Pan - Morgan Stanley & Co.
 LLC